Skip to content

 Load a file

 Drag a CSV file from your file explorer into the Cute Plot window.
-The file appears in the sidebar immediately.
+It appears in the sidebar immediately.

 Download the example file used in this guide: example signal data.csv

 You can also use FileOpen to browse for files.
-Cute Plot supports CSV, PSCAD (.inf/.out), and PSS/E (.out) files.
-See Supported File Formats for details.
+Cute Plot reads CSV, Excel, Parquet, PSCAD and PSS/E files, among others.
+See Supported File Formats.

 Drag and drop a file into Cute Plot